amitpawar555/Code-Clause_Simple-To-Do-List-App/README.md

-# simple -TO - Do -List App
+# Simple -TO - Do -List App